 E. Despite the issues stated above, we do still believe that skilled space lawyers can successfully argue for the common norm status of the non-appropriation principle; this also despite there being no ratified clarification of the wider extend of its applicability.
 Yet, these lawyers could only feasably defend this common norm status (with relevance to individuals & companies), if it is supported, as intended, by articles VI and VIII of the OST.

 Now one might expect a celestial land claim to be based not only on administrative governance activity, but also direct activity within space to control, modify, enhance or prepare the celestial land that is claimed.
 Articles VI and VIII of OST would bring in National responsibility for the in-space activities of its citizens (individuals or companies) and for the in-space objects controlled by its citizens (remote robots, transportation, habitation, tools etc).
-Thus with national responsibility comes the non-appropriation rule.
+Thus with national responsibility comes the non-appropriation rule (note this is not a “non-possession” or “non-use” rule – here the word appropriation means the assumption/assertion of ownership rights).

 However, as per accepted proof criteria for actual possession of difficult, barren land (wrt land acquisitions under modern International law), we can effectively claim possession from a distance, as long as we can demonstrate some measurable efforts to exclusively control and/or benefit the land claimed.